Poland, Lithuania call for EU help with migration surge at Belarusian border | Law-Order

 Poland, Lithuania call for EU help with migration surge at Belarusian border

+In the past two days alone 133 illegal migrants were stopped at the Belarusian border with Poland, compared to 122 during the whole of last year, a spokesperson for the Poland Border Guard said.
+In recent weeks, Lithuania has also reported a surge in illegal border crossings from Belarus and said Minsk was flying in migrants from abroad and dispatching them into the EU.

-"We appeal to the European Commission, Frontex, EASO, all EU Member States and our partners outside the EU for the political and practical support provided in dealing with this challenge."
+Belarusian President Alexander Lukashenko on Thursday accused Lithuania and Poland of fuelling the migrant issue on the border.
+In the statement, Poland and Lithuania appealed to the European Commission, Frontex, EASO, other EU member states, and partners outside the EU for political and practical support and called to strengthen EU migration and asylum policy.

+"We firmly believe that the protection of external Schengen borders is not just the duty of individual member states but also the common responsibility of the EU," the statement says.
+European Union home affairs ministers and representatives of the EU border agency Frontex and Europol are set to discuss the issue on Aug.
+18, a letter by Slovenia to EU diplomats seen by Reuters showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)